 Yalp store is using a different technique to obtain system permissions.
-It relies on a third-party app like Super SU which you have also to install via. recovery.
+It relies on a third-party app like Superuser which you have also to install via recovery (which is done via this zip-file).
 Once installed you also have to enable auto-update settings inside Yalp store:

 - Installation method: Use root permissions

 - Enable: Install apps as soon as download is finished